IBM/OpenWhisk-on-Kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/kubernetes-container-service-cassandra-deployment.svg?branch=master)](https://travis-ci.org/IBM/openwhisk-on-k8)

-# OpenWhisk on Bluemix Container Service using Kubernetes
+# OpenWhisk on Kubernetes leveraging Bluemix Container Service

 This code demonstrates the deployment of OpenWhisk on Kubernetes cluster.
 Apache OpenWhisk is a serverless, open source cloud platform that executes functions in response to events at any scale.
 As a developer there's no need to manage the servers that run your code.
 Apache OpenWhisk operates and scales your application for you.